EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

 ![](../../vernacular/images/southAfrica/img3.jpg)

-<div class="pagebreak"></div>
+<div style="page-break-after: always;"></div>

 ---
-> **Modernist** -
+> **Modernist** —
-	Modernist architecture is following the modernism movement - from traditional forms of art towards more abstract forms.
+	Modernist architecture is following the modernism movement — from traditional forms of art towards more abstract forms.
 Specifically in architecture, it means to simplify and ‘streamline’ the architecture, which would remove most decorative details instead choosing to replace them with straight edges and right angles.
-The primary design idea is 'form follows function' - Louis Sullivan, and predicting and designing everything around the function, so how it would be used, and then, only later, if neccessary to add form.
+The primary design idea is 'form follows function' — Louis Sullivan, and predicting and designing everything around the function, so how it would be used, and then, only later, if neccessary to add form.

+<div style="page-break-after: always;"></div>

 ## Bauhaus of Dessau (timeline)

-Designed by __Walter Gropius__ (1883 - 1969)
+Designed by __Walter Gropius__ (1883 — 1969)

 * Began in 1919 in Weimar, Gropius founded the Bauhaus movement

-  * This movement aimed to reconcile art and crafts to create a new industrial aesthetic, what we now call design - specifically modernism
+  * This movement aimed to reconcile art and crafts to create a new industrial aesthetic, what we now call design — specifically modernism
     * Modernism was crucial to the Bauhaus, and the Bauhaus is built around it.

     * This included everything, from metalworking to painting but also performances such as dance and stagecraft.
 Here furniture was designed as well.